ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.3.6**

+- Mostly-Tame Mimic: added hidden items to blacklist.
+	- Now has its own blacklist in addition to the more general FakeInventory blacklist, to be exposed to public API in a future update.
+- Updated TILER2 dependency to 5.0.3.

 **1.3.5**

 - Compatibility update for Risk of Rain 2 Expansion 1 (SotV).